ultralytics/ultralytics/docs/en/integrations/albumentations.md

 - **clip_limit**: Controls the contrast enhancement range.
 Set to a default range of (1, 4), it determines the maximum contrast allowed in each tile.
 Higher values are used for more contrast but may also introduce noise.

 - **tile_grid_size**: Defines the size of the grid of tiles, typically as (rows, columns).
-The default value is (8, 8), meaning the image is divided into an 8x8 grid.
+The default value is (8, 8), meaning the image is divided into a 8x8 grid.
 Smaller tile sizes provide more localized adjustments, while larger ones create effects closer to global equalization.

 - **p**: The probability of applying CLAHE.
 Here, p=0.01 introduces the enhancement effect only 1% of the time, ensuring that contrast adjustments are applied sparingly for occasional variation in training images.